AlexwellChen/Dependable-melody-player/README.md

 Whenever we find a Master or Slave, we increase the number of boardNum by 1.
 At the end of the traversal, we set the new number of boards using setBoardNum.

 Then we need to keep an eye on the number of Masters.
-When the number of Masters is greater than 1, two Masters need to COMPLETE.
+When the number of Masters is greater than 1, two Masters need to COMPETE.
 This can happen when: we move the Master out of the network, at this point the Master detects two DEACTIVE, but since we are the Master, we should continue to play.
 The two remaining Slave will COMPETE to produce a new Master and form a Master-Slave network.
 When the original Master joins this MasterSlave network, there will be two Masters.

 After dealing with the multiple Master case again, we need to focus on how to recover from the F_3 failure.